TheHive-Project/TheHiveDocs/training-material.md

 ## Training Material
-TheHive Project maintains a training virtual machine (OVA) containing TheHive, Cortex and Cortex analyzers with all dependencies and ElasticSearch installed on top of Ubuntu 18.04 with Oracle JRE 8.
+TheHive Project maintains a training virtual machine (OVA) containing TheHive, Cortex as well as Cortex analyzers and responders with all their dependencies included, and ElasticSearch.
+The training VM runs Ubuntu 18.04 with Oracle JRE 8.

-As of this writing, the training VM includes TheHive 3.3.1, Cortex 2.1.3, TheHive4py 1.6.0, Cortex4py 2.0.1 and any available Cortex analyzer as of Jun 22, 2019.
+The most recent training VM includes:

+- TheHive **3.3.1**
+- Cortex **2.1.3**
+- TheHive4py **1.6.0**
+- Cortex4py **2.0.1**
+- and all Cortex analyzers and responders as of **Jun 22, 2019**.

 **Warning**: The training VM is solely intended to be used for testing or training purposes. **We strongly encourage you to refrain from using it in production**.